BhaveetKumar/nail-it/Core-Guides/Advanced_Backend_Engineer_Preparation.md

 // 3.
 Network poller (handles I/O operations)
 // 4.
 Work stealing from other P's queues
 ```

+**Discussion Questions & Answers:**

+**Q1: How does work stealing prevent processor starvation?**

+**Answer:** Work stealing ensures that no processor remains idle while others have work.
+When a processor's local queue is empty, it actively seeks work from other processors' queues.
+This creates a dynamic load balancing system where work naturally flows from busy processors to idle ones, preventing any processor from being starved of work.

+**Q2: What happens when all processors are busy and there's no work to steal?**

+**Answer:** When all processors are busy and there's no work to steal, the processor parks its associated OS thread (M).
+The thread goes into a sleep state until new work becomes available.
+This is efficient because it doesn't consume CPU cycles while waiting.
+The thread will be woken up when new goroutines are created or when I/O operations complete.

+**Q3: How does the 256 goroutine limit per local queue affect performance?**

+**Answer:** The 256 goroutine limit per local queue is a balance between memory usage and performance.
+It ensures that:
+- Each processor has a reasonable amount of work to process
+- Memory usage is bounded per processor
+- Work stealing remains efficient (not too many goroutines to steal from)
+- Cache locality is maintained for frequently accessed goroutines

+**Q4: Why is the global run queue slower than local run queues?**

+**Answer:** The global run queue requires synchronization (mutex locks) because it's shared across all processors.
+Local run queues don't need synchronization since each processor owns its queue.
+This makes local queue operations much faster, which is why the scheduler prioritizes local work over global work.

+**Q5: How does the network poller integrate with work stealing?**

+**Answer:** The network poller handles I/O operations without blocking processors.
+When a goroutine performs I/O, it's moved to the network poller, and the processor can continue with other work.
+When the I/O completes, the goroutine is moved back to a run queue.
+This integration ensures that I/O operations don't waste processor time and that work stealing can continue efficiently.

 #### **Performance Bottlenecks with Extreme Concurrency**